jrbarnette/forth/experiment/README.md

     }

 Option 2 is what's used in the current source.
-It won because it's unambiguously faster on RISC processors and is faster for CISC (ia32/amd64) in at least some cases.
+It won because it's unambiguously faster on RISC processors and is faster for some CISC (ia32/amd64) processors in at least some cases.

 Where "tos" is faster on CISC:
   * 1- and 2-argument arithmetic operators, like `+` and `0=`.